oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/CISFeatures.md

 ## Additional CIS Compliance Features

-Below CIS Features have been included as part of Automation Toolkit.
-These are not part of CD3 Excel sheet but just included into setUpOCI Menu "**CIS Compliance Features**".
+These are some additional "**CIS Compliance Features**" which are not part of CD3 Excel sheet but just included into setUpOCI Menu.

 #### **1. Run CIS compliance checker script**

 You can choose to run CIS compliance checker script against your tennacy using the Automation Toolkit itself.
-It also enables you to download the latet script if needed.
+It also enables you to download the latest script if needed.
 Folder with name _<customer\_name>\_cis\_report_ gets created under _/cd3user/tenancies/<customer\_name>/_ and it contains all the reports genertaed by the script.
 <br>As a best practice, the script should be executed after every deployment in the tenancy.
-And the output report should be analysed to minimise the reported anomalies as per the design requirements.
+The output report should be analysed to minimise the reported anomalies as per the design requirements.

 #### **2. Create Key/Vault, Object Storage Bucket and enable Logging for write events to bucket:**